 EU-funded programmes and State Aid

 Many UK businesses have applied for, or received funding through, various targeted European Commission programmes.
-The UK will continue to take part in all EU programmes after the date of exit for the rest of the 2014-2020 Multiannual Financial Framework (MFF).
+The UK continues to take part in all EU programmes for the rest of the 2014-2020 Multiannual Financial Framework (MFF).

 UK organisations can continue to bid for new grant funding under the current MFF.
 See government guidance.